dotnet/EntityFramework.Docs/entity-framework/core/managing-schemas/migrations/applying.md

 > [!WARNING]
 >
 > * Carefully consider before using this approach in production.
-Experience has shown that the simplicity of this deployment strategy is outweighed by the problem it brings.
+Experience has shown that the simplicity of this deployment strategy is outweighed by the issues it creates.
 Consider using SQL scripts instead.
 > * Don't call `EnsureCreated()` before `Migrate()`. `EnsureCreated()` bypasses Migrations to create the schema, which causes `Migrate()` to fail.